 As the process continues the air purifier will continuously cycle and filter bad elements and odors in a room.
 The end result is fresh, clean, healthy air being left behind.

-A small air purifier showing the more dense HEPA filter (white) and the activated carbon filter (black).
+A small air purifier (GermGuardian AC4100) showing the dense HEPA filter (white) and the activated carbon pre-filter (black).
 These work together to remove foreign particulates and substances like odors from the air.
 Neither can work alone to perform both functions.

 Aside from different filters used, there are also different types of air purifiers.
 Some use ultraviolet light (UV) rays to destroy mold, mildew, viruses, and other germs in the air as they pass by.
 There are also ozone-generators and negative-ion air purifiers that remove microbes and gases but produce ozone molecules as a functional by-product.
 Ozone-producing air purifiers are not approved by the Environmental Protection Agency (EPA).